tdwg/bdq/tg2/_review/docs/maintenance/index.md

 <!--- Paul **TODO**  Cleanup this text --->

 The original compressed format version [link] has a single column containing the values for the relevant Information Elements.
 This file is transformed by xxx into an expanded version [link] where each Information Element forms a separate column.
-The transfomred version is simpler to use by the testing framework.
+The transformed version is simpler to use by the testing framework.
 It is easier to edit the compressed version of the Test Validation Data to change an existing record or add one or more new records.

 Two tools to move between the two representations:

-To squish sparse information element columns into a single colum:
+To compress sparse information element columns into a single column:

 https://github.com/tdwg/bdq/blob/master/tg2/core/squish_validation_data.py